-ECG publishes new version of its Capacity Crisis Briefing paper including March 2023 update.
+ECG publishes new version of its Capacity Crisis Briefing paper including March 2023 update economic downturn, freeing up spots for delivery this year.
+Lead times for trailers now extend well into 2024 as these specialist manufacturers are struggling to rebuild capacity.